gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 This article is a continuation of <a href="webgl-3d-camera.html">WebGL 3D Cameras</a>.
 If you haven't read that I suggest <a href="webgl-3d-cameras.html">you start there</a>.

-There are many way it implement lighting.
+There are many ways to implement lighting.
 Probably the simplest is *directional lighting*.

 Directional lighting assumes the light is coming uniformly from one direction.
 The sun on a clear day is often considered a directional light.
 It's so far way that its rays